You are at the top of the page

 The peace contingent made up probably the largest movement of people from the Indian subcontinent to Britain at the time - certainly from rural India - and made a great impression on the nation, which was captured in the press and even early news reels.

-The plan had been for the contingent to join the Victory Parade on the 19th July, but when the Peace Treaty of Versailles was finally signed during their voyage it was obvious they would not arrive in time.
-When influenza broke out on board ship, very sadly leaving five men dead, their journey seemed fruitless.
-However, King George V led calls for the troops to have their own parade on 2nd August.
+The plan had been for the contingent to join the Victory Parade on 19 July, but when the Peace Treaty of Versailles was finally signed during their voyage, it was obvious they would not arrive in time.
+When influenza broke out on board ship, leaving five men dead, their journey seemed fruitless.
+However, King George V led calls for the troops to have their own parade on 2 August.

-On a blazing summer day they marched past the new Cenotaph memorial in Whitehall, bearing banners with the names of the places across the globe where they had fought.
+On a blazing summer day they marched past the new Cenotaph memorial in Whitehall.
+They carried banners with the names of the places across the globe where they had fought.

 Crowds turned out to cheer, women threw flowers and bands of Guards played at the head of their parade.
-The march ended with a review by the King and a garden party at Buckingham Palace, at which 19 year-old Gurkha Naik Karanbahadur Rana was presented with his Victoria Cross.
+The march ended with a review by the King and a garden party at Buckingham Palace.
+Here, 19-year-old Gurkha Naik Karanbahadur Rana was presented with his Victoria Cross.

 I heartily thank all my Indian Soldiers for their loyal devotion to me and to my Empire, and for their sufferings cheerfully borne in the various campaigns in which they have served in lands and climates so very different from their own.